View Dolores Bigus's Obituary on citizensvoice.com and share memories

 Left to cherish the wonderful memories they hold of her are her children, Steven D. Bigus , Kingston; Danielle Byers and her husband, Troy, Parsons; grandchildren, including Tristan, Mackenzie and Kyndall Byers; sisters and brothers, Marie Hunt, Pauline Dutter, Joseph Bombay, Elizabeth Hill, Eileen Woodburn and James Bombay; numerous nieces, nephews, great-nieces, great-nephews, fellow parishioners and dear friends.

 Funeral services for Mrs. Bigus will be conducted on Wednesday with her memorial funeral Mass at 10 a.m. in the St. Dominic worship site of Ss.
 Peter & Paul Parish, 155 Austin Ave., Parsons.
 The Rev. John C. Lambert, pastor, will serve as celebrant and homilist.
-Interment with the Rite of Committal will follow in St. Mary's Roman Catholic Cemetery, 1594 South Main Street, Hanover Twp.
+Interment with the Rite of Committal will follow in St. Mary's Roman Catholic Cemetery, 1594 S. Main St., Hanover Twp.

 Relatives and friends may join the Bigus family for visitation and shared remembrances Wednesday morning directly at church from 9:30 a.m. until the time of service.

-In lieu of floral tributes, Mrs. Bigus' family would be humbled if those desiring a monetary donation in their mother's memory, kindly give consideration to Saint Joseph's Center, 2010 Adams Avenue, Scranton, PA 18509; (www. stjosephscenter.org ) or to the 2900 Rocky Point Drive, Tampa, FL 33607; (www.lovetotherescue.org/memorial-gifts).
+In lieu of floral tributes, Mrs. Bigus' family would be humbled if those desiring a monetary donation in their mother's memory, kindly give consideration to St. Joseph's Center, 2010 Adams Avenue, Scranton, PA 18509; (www. stjosephscenter.org) or to the 2900 Rocky Point Drive, Tampa, FL 33607; (www.lovetotherescue.org/memorial-gifts).

 John V. Morris Family Funeral Homes Inc. of Wilkes-Barre are honored to care for our friend, Mrs. Bigus and her family at this time.
 To share online words of comfort or a shared remembrance, please visit her memorial page on our family's website, www.JohnVMorrisFuneralHomes.com.